Vansitha/tower-defense/README.md

 <img src="./diagrams/architecture.png" alt="architecture diagram" width="1000"/>

 <small>
-Note: This program was part created as part of a university assessment.
+Note: This program was created as part of a university assessment.
 If you use any section of the code for a similar project, it is your responsibility to cite the source for those code portions to avoid plagiarism so that you don't get into trouble :)
 </small>